RayanAziz/ROS/README.md

 # Install Ubuntu 20.04 on Virtual Box
 1. Download Ubuntu Desktop 20.04 from: https://ubuntu.com/download/desktop
 2. Install Virtual Box and run it.
-a.
-Click on New.
+  - Click on New.
-b.
-Type: Linux, Version: Ubuntu 64-bit
+  - Type: Linux, Version: Ubuntu 64-bit
-c.
-Memory size = your PC's memory size / 4
+  - Memory size = your PC's memory size / 4
-d.
-Create a virtual hard disk now
+  - Create a virtual hard disk now
-e.
-VDI
+  - VDI
-f.
-Dynamically allocated
+  - Dynamically allocated
-g.
-10 GB and click on create
+  - 10 GB and click on create

 3. Start the the virtual machine you just created, you will be attemted to select a system file to boot from, select the Ubuntu ISO file you downloaded earlier.